PopovicMilica/causal_nets/README.md

         treatment is randomized then this variable should be set to False.
 In not randomized treatment case, it should be set to True.
 Default value is False.
+    verbose: bool, optional
+        Should the model summary and losses during training be printed.
+        If it is set to False, the printing behavior is suppressed.
+        Default value is True.
     hidden_layer_sizes_t: list of ints or None, optional `hidden_layer_sizes_t` is a list that defines a size and width of the neural network that estimates propensity scores.
 Length